Skip to content

 Why You Feel Anxious for No Reason When You Wake Up

-Many people report waking up already anxious — before the day has even started.
-This often isn’t psychological.
-It’s hormonal.
-Cortisol (your “wake-up hormone”) surges in the early morning to help you become alert.
-But when you’re sleep-deprived or chronically overtired, this cortisol surge can be exaggerated, triggering anxiety symptoms the moment you open your eyes.
+Many people wake up already anxious before the day has started.
+This is not psychological — it is hormonal.
+Cortisol surges every morning to wake you up.
+But when you are sleep-deprived, this surge becomes exaggerated and fires anxiety symptoms the moment your eyes open.

 Quick Sleep Tips to Reduce Morning Anxiety